ivanseibel/dev-radar/backend/README.md

-# Dev Radar Back-End
+# Dev Radar: Back-End

-This is a Node.js api that implements basic database operations with mongoDB.
+This is a Node.js api that implements basic database operations with mongoDB and some websock messages between server side and client side.

 ## Developer register
 Create and persist new devs.